 Southeast Louisiana Veterans Health Care System

-The Department of Veterans Affairs (VA) is proud to announce the launch of its new women Veterans hotline—1-855-VA-WOMEN—an incoming call center to receive and respond to questions from Veterans, their families and caregivers, about the many VA services and resources available to women Veterans.
-The service will begin accepting calls on April 23, 2013.
+The Department of Veterans Affairs (VA) is proud to have a women Veterans hotline—1-855-VA-WOMEN—an incoming call center to receive and respond to questions from Veterans, their families and caregivers, about the many VA services and resources available to women Veterans.
+The service began accepting calls in April, 2013.
 The hotline is staffed by knowledgeable women VA employees who can provide information about benefits and health care services for women.
 Callers can be linked to information on claims, education or health care appointments as well as information about VA cemeteries and memorial benefits.
 Hotline staff can also answer urgent questions and provide referrals to homeless and mental health services as well as provide Vet Center information.

 ABOUT WOMEN VETERANS

 A number of women Veterans experience trauma while serving in the military.
 Southeast Louisiana Veterans Health Care System (SLVHCS) is dedicated to helping women Veterans regain their confidence, self-esteem and quality of life through counseling and treatment after such experiences.

 Caring for the mind and body of women Veterans is the core of our Women’s Health Care Program.
 A quality well woman’s health program is important to us!

 Comprehensive primary care for women Veterans is the primary goal of women’s health care program in Southeast Louisiana Veterans Health Care System.
 Designated providers and nursing staff interested and proficient in providing services to meet the needs of women Veterans have been identified at each of our community based outpatient clinics.
 Each is committed to women’s health care through designated Patient Aligned Care Teams (PACTs), which will provide patient-centered health care services for women Veterans.
 You served, you deserve the best care anywhere.

 For Women Veterans, VA is Here